Baby Monitors: Which One is Right for You and Your Baby?

 Final Word: Since baby monitors are used for quite awhile (often several years) and many times for more than one kid, it could be worth the extra bucks to invest in one that allows you to see your baby.

-I was a little nervous to try out the Dropcam because I thought it would be super-techy and hard to figure out.
+I was a little nervous to try out the Dropcam (now Nest) because I thought it would be super-techy and hard to figure out.
 But it was actually easy to install.
 Honestly, I’ve had toaster ovens that were harder to operate.
 If you have ever downloaded an app, you’ve got this.

 At first Dropcam wasn’t recognizing my Wi-Fi but a help prompt instructed me to disconnect any other baby monitors because of interference and hallelujah, it started working!
 Within a few minutes, I was using my Wi-Fi network to watch live stream video of my baby on my iPhone which was pretty awesome.